-Planning Services Division:
+Planning Services Division

-- 2. Permit Time Limits: Tentative Parcel Map P19-0003 shall expire 36 months from the date of approval unless a timely extension has been filed consistent with Section 120.74.020 (Expiration Period of Approved or Conditionally Approved Maps) of the Subdivision Ordinance. - 3.
-Conversion of Hardship Manufactured Homes: The Hardship Manufactured Home on Parcel 1 shall be converted to the primary residence on Parcel 1.
-A building permit shall be obtained through Building Services.
+2. Permit Time Limits: Tentative Parcel Map P19-0011 shall expire 36 months from the date of approval unless a timely extension has been filed consistent with Section 120.74.020 (Expiration Period of Approved or Conditionally Approved Maps) of the Subdivision Ordinance.

-4. Archeological Resources: In the event of the discovery of human remains, all word shall cease and the County coroner shall be immediately notified pursuant to subdivision(c) of Section 7050.5 of the Health and Safety Code and Section 5097.98 of the Public Resources Code.
+3. Archeological Resources: In the event of the discovery of human remains, all work shall cease and the County coroner shall be immediately notified pursuant to subdivision(c) of Section 7050.5 of the Health and Safety Code and Section 5097.98 of the Public Resources Code.
 The coroner shall make his or her determination within two working days from the time the person responsible for the excavation, or in his or her authorized representative, notifies the coroner of the discovery or recognition of the human remains.
 If the coroner determines that the remains are not subject to his or her authority and if the coroner recognizes the human remains to be those of a Native American, he or she shall contact, by telephone within 24 hours, the Native American Heritage Commission.
 The Native American Heritage Commission will immediately notify the person it believes to be the most likely descendant of the deceased Native American.